richTheCreator/Elevated-Trading-LLC/src/pages/blog/delta-8-how-to-choose-safe-reliable-distillate-for-your-retail-products/index.md

 **What is Delta 8?**

 Delta-8 is an isomer of delta-9 THC.
-Typical cannabis plants can have THC levels reaching above 40 percent, whereas delta-8 THC levels remain less than 1 percent.
-Certainly not a new kid on the block, delta 8 has recently fueled-up the retail side of the hemp industry.
+Typical cannabis plants can have THC levels reaching above 20 percent, whereas delta-8 THC levels remain significantly less than 1 percent (trace amounts).
+Certainly not a new kid on the block, delta-8 has recently fueled-up the retail side of the hemp industry.
 When hemp derived, it’s legal, prevalent, therapeutic — and now — widely accessible.

 Consumers can find delta-8 products in many of the same forms as CBD products, including: